loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 `MemberCode`, `UserID`, `Password` parameters taking the values specified in the *Configurator* are described in the workflow body.

-If the value of *>XSLT for transformation of the incoming message before transfer* parameter is not specified, the XSLT transformation stage is not performed.
+If the value of the *>XSLT for transformation of the incoming message before transfer* parameter is not specified, the XSLT transformation stage is not performed.

 The next stage can be transformation to a special message format of credit reference bureau "UNITED CREDIT BUREAU".
 This transformation is specific for the work with the CRB specified above and it is not applied for other tasks.
 This stage is configured by means of *Special message format* parameter.